Silverr12/DMA-CFW-Guide/README.md

 #### All IDs shown below are mine and might not be the same for you

-1. Device ID // 16 bits
+1. Device ID

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/8baec3fe-c4bd-478e-9f95-d262804d6f67)

-2. Vendor ID // 16 bits
+2. Vendor ID

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/39c7de6d-d8db-4744-b0a0-ddeca0dfd7d7)

-3. Revision ID (will show as RevID) // 8 bits
+3. Revision ID (will show as RevID)

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/c2374ea7-ca9c-47b7-8a8d-4ceff5dffe3b)

-4. BAR0 (Also click on this value and take note of the sizing value)
+4. BAR0 Sizing Value(1/2/3/4/5 too if you have them)

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/19239179-057a-4ed5-a79f-45cf242787a5)

+Click on the square its in to see sizing info

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/59a08249-1ce3-49ae-ac98-00e9909ca8e3)

 My size is 16kb so record that

-5. Subsystem ID // 16 bits
+5. Subsystem ID

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/94522a95-70bd-4336-8e38-58c0839e38ad)

-6. DSN(listed as Serial Number Register) // 32 bits each | 64 bits combined
+6. DSN(listed as Serial Number Register)

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/595ae3e2-4cd8-4b3d-bcfa-cf6a59f289d5)

-It's fine if the Device Serial Number Capability Structure is not shown. use these numbers

-Serial Number Register (Lower DW): `00 00 00 00`, // 32 bits

-Serial Number Register (Upper DW): `00 00 00 00`, // 32 bits

-Combed lower and upper registers: `00 00 00 00 00 00 00 00` // 64 bits

-To combine your lower and upper registers you add them to make 1 64 bit register

-The combined DSN register is what's used for DSN configuration in step 3
+Combine your lower and upper DSN registers for our DSN configuration in step 3

-In my case, these are my values:
+For example, these are my values:

-Serial Number Register (Lower DW): `68 4C E0 00` // 32 bit
+Serial Number Register (Lower DW): `68 4C E0 00` <br />

-Serial Number Register (Upper DW): `01 00 00 00` // 32 bit
+Serial Number Register (Upper DW): `01 00 00 00`<br />

+Combine yours in the same format:

-Lower DW + Upper DW = `68 4C E0 00 01 00 00 00` // 64 bits
+Lower DW + Upper DW = `68 4C E0 00 01 00 00 00`

-Thus the combined lower and upper registers is: `68 4C E0 00 01 00 00 00` // 64 bit

-We will still need Arbor later for our 0x40 and 0x60 blocks but it'd be convoluting to explain it here so keep it open
+7. We will still need Arbor later for our 0x40 and 0x60 blocks but it'd be convoluting to explain it here so keep it open

 ## **3. Initial Customisation**
-Once again due to limited knowledge, I'll be focusing on the PCIeSquirrel section of ufrisk's pcileech at the moment, sorry to those using other cards.
+Once again due to limited knowledge, I'll be focusing on the PCIeSquirrel section of pcileech at the moment, sorry to those using other firmware.

 ### Using Vivado
 1. Open Vivado and in the top menu, in the search query, search for tcl console and click on it.